biicode/docs/c++/building.rst

   $ bii find

-All the CMake dependencies will download into your  project/deps/user/block folder
+All the CMake dependencies will be downloaded into your project/deps/user/block folder

 EXAMPLE: How to activate C++11 with already programmed macro?